 40 mJ/mm2 and frequency of 40 Hz, and the second pass used a fluence of 60 mJ/mm2 and frequency of 60 Hz.
 The Turbo-Power excimer catheter easily traversed this long occlusion.
-Notably, the rotating catheter tip navigates away from stent struts and realigns to the central lumen.
+Notably, the catheter tip navigates away from stent struts and realigns to the central lumen.
 For example, Figure 3A shows the catheter tip in proximity to the lateral aspect of the stent wall, almost in contact with the struts.
-The ongoing rotation, however, redirected the catheter tip medially (as seen in Figure 3B) and allowed for subsequent directional control toward the central lumen (Figure 3C).
+As the catheter tip was rotated to traverse the lesion at varying angles, the tip rotated medially (as seen in Figure 3B) and allowed for subsequent directional control toward the central lumen (Figure 3C).
 These still frame images were isolated from a 4-second continuous loop recording.